RBS 70: History

 This became the first missile system to fully use computer simulated firing, with some 10 000 shots taken during development.
-IN 1975, the finished system went into series production, and Rbs 70 was taken into service in 1977.
-IN 1982, the missile was improved to mk I, while the MK II came in 1990.
+In 1975, the finished system went into series production, and RBS 70 was taken into service in 1977.
+In 1982, the missile was improved to MK I, while the MK II came in 1990.
 The fourth generation, the Mach 2 "BOLIDE" all target missile appeared in 2003 along with improvements of the IFF-system and the ability to add a BORC thermal imager.
-The auto-tracking Rbs 70 Next Generation with an integrated thermal imager came in 2011, now with a range of 9000 metres and 5000 metre height coverage.
+The auto-tracking RBS 70 Next Generation with an integrated thermal imager came in 2011, now with a range of 9000 metres and 5000 metre height coverage.

-As a side development, the vehicle mounted all-weather Robotsystem 90 was in service from 1993 to 2004, then mothballed until it was reactivated in 2017.
+As a side development, the vehicle-mounted all-weather Robotsystem 90 was in service from 1993 to 2004, then mothballed until it was reactivated in 2017.

 Design

-The RBS 70 is a Short-range Air Defense (SHORAD) laser guided missile system.
+The RBS 70 is a portable short-range air defense system using laser guided missiles.

 Mk 1 and Mk 2 followed shortly and are the standard RBS 70 with a range of 5,000–6,000 m and a ceiling of 3,000 m.
-Currently, RBS 70 is operational in 20 customer countries, on all continents and in arctic, desert, and tropical environments.
+Currently, RBS 70 is operational in 20 customer countries.
+It functions in arctic, desert, and tropical environments.

 In 2003 the "BOLIDE" upgrade system was introduced to the RBS 70.
 The BOLIDE missile is an RBS 70 Mk 2 upgrade that is faster (Mach 2 vs Mach 1.6), with a range up to 8 km and can reach an altitude of 6 km.
 Deliveries were initiated in 2005.

-Latest upgrade
+RBS 70 NG upgrade

 In 2011, Saab Bofors Dynamics (successor company of Bofors Defence) announced the introduction of the new RBS 70 New Generation (RBS 70 NG).
 The upgraded version included an improved sighting system automatic target tracking capable of night vision and improved training and after-action review features.

+RBS 70 MSHORAD

+In 2017, Saab demonstrated a mobile short range air defense (SHORAD) system with three components: Giraffe 1X radar, Command and Control (C2) and RBS 70 NG Remote Weapon Station (RWS).

+The finalized RBS 70 MSHORAD product was offered to the market in 2022.
+Sweden and Lithuania were the first countries to order the system, signing the contracts in January 2024 and July 2024 respectively.
+The Lithuanian variant has the systems mounted on the JLTV vehicles.
+In July 2025, the Czech Republic placed a €170 million order for 24 vehicles with RBS-70 MSHORAD.